Last updated on August 1st, 2022

 The treatment method for hypoglycemia are as follows:

-- The patient should be fed with high-calorie foods like fruit juice, sugar water, and glucose tablets.
+- The patient should be fed high-calorie foods like fruit juice, sugar water, and glucose tablets.

-- If there is a rare case of tumor then it has to be removed.
+- If there is a rare case of tumour then it has to be removed.

 - If the patient is unable to eat then consulting the doctor at the earliest is required.

 Maintaining a healthy style of living before and after conception can reduce all the risk.
 A pregnant woman should always seek expert consultation in planning her diet and exercise routine.
 Reverse Diabetes and deliver a healthy baby!

 Also read: Diabetic kidney disease diet

 Normal fasting blood glucose level is lower than 95 mg/dl and after drinking the glucose solution the normal blood sugar is level should be lower than 180 mg/dl.
 If the blood sugar levels are high then there could be birth defects in the child.
 To reduce the sugar levels balanced diet, consuming medicines, and regular exercise should be done.